 If you does not know how to do something from steps this correctly you need to contact your server/hosting support for help.

-If nothing help here please submit a ticket with your WordPress access details and FTP access details and we will check your issue.
+If nothing help (and you already contacted your hosting support for help) here please submit a ticket with your WordPress access details and FTP access details and we will check your issue.
 Please check all steps from this article first before submitting ticket.